 - Tariff classification for all imports (read more about HS Codes)

-- Country of Origin must be declared for all imports.
+- Country of Origin declaration

 - Valuation is an important part of the declaration to the CBSA (read more about valuation).